12 Best Vegan Steak Brands and Recipes

 Portobello Mushroom Steak

 Two ingredients are all that stands between you and a dinner that deserves a standing ovation.
 Seriously!
 Portobello mushrooms soak in classic steak sauce to pair with all your favorite steakhouse sides.
-You’ll never be able to go back to fancy, labor-intensive mock meats after learning this crazy cooking shortcut.
+You’ll never be able to go back to fancy, labor-intensive mock meats after learning this creative cooking shortcut.

 Sliced portobello mushroom steak on a plate with a salad.